kodmunki/ku4js-webApp/README.md

 * $validator(NAME): _Retrieves the validator named NAME._
 * $notify([DATA], NAME, ...) _Notifies the subscribers in the list or arguments passing DATA if supplied.
                              Calling this function without a list of subscribers will notify ALL subscribers!_
+* Runtime instantiation requires a valid mediator, serviceFactory, storeFactory, and validatorFactory. _(This is a very unlikely scenario)_.

 ```javascript
 $.ku4webApp.model("NAME", {